parryc/thevoid/templates/leflan/through-reading_kazakh/bayau.md

 A line by line translation and inspection of [Bayau/Баяу/Slowly by Ninety One](https://www.youtube.com/watch?v=qAeWCnQ1EUA).
-Below you will see a series of what are called "glosses", a linguistic term to describe breaking down a sentence into its constituent parts and identify grammatical properties of each word.
+Below you will see a series of what are called "glosses", a linguistic term to describe breaking down a sentence into its constituent parts and identifying grammatical properties of each word.
 As the reader you should use this as a guide to see what exactly each word is doing in each sentence.

 The glosses consist of four lines: